 - Be open to a background check and not have any outstanding arrest warrants.

 Kitchens for Good now accepts applications at any time during the year.
-If you are interested in learning the skills needed to be a Cook (CA), Baker (BA), or Food Service Manager (FSM), apply TODAY!
+If your client is interested in learning the skills needed to be a Cook, Baker, or Food Service Manager, have them apply TODAY!
 Our class schedule is listed below.
-Apply today and choose when you would like to begin your culinary journey.
 NOTE: If a class is filled, applicants will be placed on a waiting list and prioritized for the next cohort.